Our time in Italy in November continued...

 The Chapel of St. Zeno

-Going back out into the streets and the world of the 21st century was a strange experience although I needed to get back to Mr. P. who was waiting with the hand luggage in the Termini train station.
+Going back out into the streets and the world of the 21st century was a strange experience although I needed to get back to my husband who was waiting with the hand luggage in the Termini train station.
 There were wonderful buildings to see along the way such as the Basilica di Santa Maria Maggiore which I featured on a blog post in April.
 The high security presence of police vans, soldiers, check-in tents with x-ray machines outside for visitors who wished to visit the basilica was still there.

 a detail of the fountain at the base of